This page

 The kidneys have five main functions:

-the regulation of fluid levels in the body;
+the regulation of fluid levels in the body

 the regulation, including filtering and disposal,

-of waste products in the body;
+of waste products in the body

 the regulation of electrolytes (salts in the body's

-cells which are necessary for
+cells which are necessary for survival) and minerals in the body

-stimulation of red blood cell production; and
+stimulation of red blood cell production

-production of renin, which controls blood pressure.
+of renin, which controls blood pressure

 In cats with